androiddevnotes/android-dev-notes-website/README.md

 Example: Found a new library for image processing and want to share it with others?
 Add it to the Libraries section.

+### Socials section

+In Socials section, you can add socials related to android dev notes like X, YouTube!

 ### Tools section

 In Tools section, you can add tools that you have found useful and think others will find useful too.